Catallactic/catallactic-site/docs/whitepaper.md

 A fair launch refers to an equal distribution of a cryptocurrency token at launch.
 This means everyone will have an equal opportunity to acquire tokens from the beginning, preventing insider trading and price manipulation.
 The issuing team should ensure that the distribution of the new cryptocurrency is fair and equitable and avoid pre-mining or pre-allocating tokens to themselves or a select group of individuals.

-A cryptoCommodity can be launched in Fair Launch but the issuing team will lose the capability to get funded.
+A CryptoCommodity can be launched in Fair Launch but the issuing team will lose the capability to get funded.
 There can be another benefits.
 Fair Launch configuration must be included in the benchmarks to evalute best practices.